 Reproductive Endocrinology and Infertility

 University of Colorado Fellowship in Reproductive Endocrinology and Infertility started in 2009.
-Our fellows excel in both clinical and research arena and have been selected for ASRM prize paper presentations (2011, 2014) and the SREI National Research Training Program in Reproductive Medicine (2014).
+Our ACGME accredited allows fellows to excel in both clinical and research arena and have been selected for ASRM prize paper presentations (2011, 2014) and the SREI National Research Training Program in Reproductive Medicine (2014).

 Meet our Fellows